5 new films coming our way from South Korea to hook you up with.

 In a press conference after the film’s first screening, the director/writer said why she chose to go down this dark path for her first feature-length…

 “The film has greater emphasis on the students’ psychological context rather than their perception of the nature of crime,”

-A previous movie that was reviewed on moviehooker focused on the dark side of cyber-bullying and suicide within social media – the film had an all-teen cast and was still dark as fuck (read full review for Socialphobia).
+A previous movie that was reviewed on moviehooker focused on the dark side of cyberbullying and suicide within social media – the film had an all-teen cast and was still dark as fuck (read the full review for Socialphobia).

 A Violent Prosecutor

-The film tells the story of a no-bull-shit, strict prosecutor that is known for handing out harsh sentences to those who commit crime.
+The film tells the story of a no-bull-shit, strict prosecutor that is known for handing out harsh sentences to those who commit crimes.

 He spends his time behind bars trying to figure out who framed him and set him up for the murder.
-He gets the help of a con artist who he previously sent-down to help him catch the real killer while at the same time try and avoid being killed by the very inmates he sent down.
+He gets the help of a con artist who he previously sent down to help him catch the real killer while at the same time trying to avoid being killed by the very inmates he sent down.